Shopify/restyle/README.md

 #### Variants

-A variant is a form of style function that maps a prop into multiple other props to use with style functions.
+A variant is a form of Restyle function that maps a prop into multiple other props to use with Restyle functions.
 A variant needs to always map to a key in the theme.

 ```ts
 // In theme